bolt/docs/docs/internals/filesystem.md

 Bolt uses a visualised filesystem layer, built using [Flysystem][flysystem].

-Each filesystem is registered with the Filesystem Manager on what is referred to as a "mount point", including:
+Each filesystem is registered with the Filesystem Manager on what are referred to as a "mount point".
+These mount points include:

   * `cache` — User's cache mount point
   * `config` — User's config mount point